 “Nowadays I can predict the weather with my right ankle,” Marcou said.
 “It is a permanent reminder of the night I tried to stop a vehicle with my body.
 I learned, that night, a hard lesson.
 A police officer can not physically stop any vehicle driven by a fleeing driver with their body no matter how much time they spend in the weight room.”

 Lt.
-Andrew Hawkes, my friend from Texas who patrols the highways in a heroic search for illegal narcotics traffickers, was naturally on my list of “go-to guys” for this column.
+Andrew Hawkes, who patrols the Texas highways in a heroic search for illegal narcotics traffickers, was naturally on my list of “go-to guys” for this column.

 “This goes back to the article I did on crotch rocket riders and the problem with not being able to chase them — and them knowing it!”
 Hawkes told me.
 “This guy thinks if he can take off, it’s the end of the story.
 Cops aren’t allowed to chase him and he goes about his lawlessness with no repercussions.
 It’s unclear if the officer grabbed onto the bike.
 If this is the case I wouldn’t recommend that unless you have more strength than the horsepower of that motor.”